Privacy Notice: Job Applicants

 Research, reporting and statistics

-We will use your information to compile statistics and for research, surveys and market research to help with corporate planning, reporting and University administration, as well as for statutory reporting purposes to external agencies, where required.
+We will use your information to compile statistics and for research, surveys and market research to help with corporate planning, reporting and administration, as well as for statutory reporting purposes to external agencies, where required.

 Monitoring and compliance